theopechli/theopechli.github.io/_posts/2019-10-09-phoenix-stack-zero.markdown

 Considering the above information, if the binary accepts input via environment variables, arguments or STDIN, it can be exploited.

-To open the binary, `r2` can be used.
+To disassemble the binary, `r2` can be used.

 {% highlight shell %}
 $ r2 /opt/phoenix/i486/stack-zero
-> aas
 {% endhighlight %}

+{% highlight nasm %}
+[0x08048320]> aas
+Cannot analyze at 0x08048560
+{% endhighlight %}

 It is not recommended to use `aaa` or `-A` as an argument when opening a binary, because it could take a really long time if that binary is big.
-Using radare2, one needs to know what analysis is more beneficial at every stage of reverse engineering a binary.
+Using `radare2`, one needs to know what analysis is more beneficial at every stage of reverse engineering a binary.
 In this particular case, `aas`, which uses binary header information to find public functions, is good enough.

 {% highlight nasm %}
-> afl
+[0x08048320]> afl
 0x080482b4    1 17           sym._init
 0x08048470    7 277  -> 112  sym.frame_dummy
 0x08048520    5 49           sym.__do_global_ctors_aux